Open a Company in Hong Kong in 2026

 Contents

-• No withholding tax, sales tax or VAT.
+• No withholding tax, VAT, or sales tax – a clean and simple tax regime.

 1. How To Choose Your Company Name

-Foreigners shall be reminded that there are two types of written Chinese – Traditional and Simplified version.
+It is not necessary to have a chinese company name.
+Having an english company name is sufficient.
+However, if you prefer to have a chinese company name, you shall note that there are two types of written Chinese – Traditional and Simplified version.
 Hong Kong adopts Traditional Chinese while Mainland China uses Simplified Chinese.
-If your company has a Chinese name, it must be in Traditional Chinese.
+If you want a Chinese company name in Hong Kong, it must be in Traditional Chinese.
 The Hong Kong Companies Registry does not recognize simplified Chinese in the application form.

-You can check the availability of your Company Name in Companies Registry’s 24×7 Cyber Search Centre (http://www.icris.cr.gov.hk/normal.html).
+You can check the availability of your Company Name in Companies Registry’s 24×7 Cyber Search Centre.
 Should you find the process complicated, you can follow our guideline “How to conduct a name search” to check the availability for registration.
+Alternatively, you can simply talk to our incorporation expert at info@getstarted.hk or whatsapp +852 5541 0778 for assistance.

 At Get Started HK, we are proud to have over 1,000 Google reviews and more than 100 real video testimonials from satisfied clients.
 These video testimonials are powerful because they feature genuine customers speaking about their experience, not just anonymous text on a website.
 When you register a company in Hong Kong, you need to have a “company secretary” who is either a Hong Kong resident or a Hong Kong company.
 A company secretary is not an administrative role.
 It is a role to comply with the registration purpose.
 There are 6 important tips when choosing a company secretary service provider.